emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB.md

   }
 }
 ```
-On the rule engine page, click Monitor and you can see that the number of successes becomes 1.
+On the Data Integrations page, click Monitor and you can see that the number of successes becomes 1.

 ![success](./_assets/test_rule_engine_influxDB.png)